 Heaven for Ski Lovers

 In Finland, every February or March, there is a week called hiihtoloma, or skiing holiday.
 And the Levi Ski Resort is the perfect place to strap on your boots, lock into your skis and take off.
 Levi and and its sister village Luosto feature 150 kilometers of cross-country paths that cut through and around the national park connecting the two resorts.
 These tracks will carry you away from the hustle and bustle of Lapland’s (and soon to be the world’s) most sustainable ski resort and into the awesome, vast silent spaces that epitomize Lapland.

 If you’re more into verticality, Levi has slopes for first-time skiers all the way to Alpine World Cup class challenges with 28 ski lifts and 43 pistes.
 Snowboarders also frequent the slopes.
 There’s even a brightly lit park, offering kickers even in the evenings.

 Let there be snow

 With skiing such a Finnish thing, it’s no surprise that you can find ski tracks near every village and town in Lapland.
 In winter, sometimes it’s easier to go by ski than by car!

 Rovaniemi, hometown to Santa and the capital of Lapland, has an extensive network of ski tracks, many illuminated.
-You can even climb down to the frozen Kemijoki and ski for a couple hours, dozens of kilometers or hundreds of calories–whatever metric you choose!
+You can even climb down to the frozen river and ski for a couple hours, dozens of kilometers or hundreds of calories–whatever metric you choose!

-In Pello, on the border between Sweden and Finland, you can ski trails near the village of famed Olympic ski champion Eero Mäntyranta.
+On the border between Sweden and Finland, you can ski trails near the home village of famed Olympic ski champion Eero Mäntyranta.
 As you flow past the snow-capped trees and down the gentle hills, you can almost feel the weight of the gold medals around your neck.